canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 In non-visual media, and in visual media if scripting is disabled for the

-element, the canvas
+canvas element, the canvas element

 represents its fallback content instead.

-element has two attributes to control the
+The canvas element has two attributes to control the

-size of the coordinate space: width
+size of the coordinate space: width and height.
+These

 attributes, when specified, must have values that are valid non-negative